Contact Mrs. G-H

 Phone: (314) 854-6416

 Email is always the easiest way to contact me!

 Why Do We Play Small-Sided Games?

 Choosing to use small teams on small fields with small goals allows every student: the chance practice his or her skills, the opportunity to make tactical decisions, to use the playing space efficiently, to play offense and defense, and to have more opportunities to score goals.
 Students get more touches or repetitions with the equipment, which increases their skill competence and overall confidence in PhysEd.
 A small-sided environment is developmentally appropriate for middle school physical education students.

-This list was inspired by US Youth Soccer's "Why Small-Sided Games?" article.
+This list was inspired by US Youth Soccer's Small-Sided Games Resources.

 Do not reproduce without permission.
 For permission, contact Sarah Gietschier-Hartman.